audeering/audb/docs/cli.rst

 you specify a table and optional some columns to be printed to standard out.
 The following returns the `emotion` table:

-.. command-output:: audb2get emodb emotion --version 1.0.1 --format flac --mix stereo --sampling_rate 44100
+.. command-output:: audb2get emodb emotion --version 1.0.1 --format flac --sampling_rate 44100
     :ellipsis: 10

 audb2info